lnbits/lnbits/docs/devs/development.md

 Precommit hooks
 =====

-This makes sure that all commits adhere to the formatting and linting rules
+This ensures that all commits adhere to the formatting and linting rules.

 ```bash
 make install-pre-commit-hook